samerlahoud/wiot/hands-on-esp32.md

 * Installed Arduino IDE and ESP32 support
 * Flashed a **Blink** sketch
 * Scanned for Wi-Fi
-* Connected to a Wi-Fi network and saw the IP
-* Created your own access point + web server

 You're now ready for BLE and more advanced networking features!